nickola/chef-ssh-keys/README.md

 Attributes
 ==========

-For example, to set "authorized_keys" for user "root" from data bag user "user1", use:
+For example, to create "authorized_keys" for user "root" from data bag user "user1", use:

     "ssh_keys": {
         "root": "user1"